GetDutchie/brick/README.md

 }
 ```

-However, the singleton is not required (for example, other means of access could be via an `InheritedWidget`).
+However, the singleton is not required (such as via an `InheritedWidget`).
 Multiple repositories can also manage different data streams.
 Each repository should have only one type of a provider (e.g. a repository cannot have two `RestProvider`s but it can have a `RestProvider`, a `SqliteProvider`, and a `MemoryCacheProvider`).

 Once the app is initialized, it is recommended to immediately run `#initialize`.
 Repositories will execute setup functions (e.g. running SQL migrations) exactly once within this method: